2019-20 Tuition Model FAQs

 - Engineering programs, including Computer Science and Geology, including pre-majors.

-- Aviation programs, including Airport Management, Aviation Management, Air Traffic Management, Aviation Studies, Commercial Aviation, Flight Education and Unmanned Aircraft Systems Operations, including pre-majors.
+- Aviation programs, including Airport Management, Aviation Management, Air Traffic Management, Aviation Studies, Commercial Aviation and Unmanned Aircraft Systems Operations, including pre-majors.

 All other students in programs not listed above will be billed the base tuition rate.